cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/corp-device-tag.md

 **🗺️ This walkthrough covers how to:**

 * Create or upload a list of devices in your inventory
-* Deploy Cloudflare WARP, the Cloudflare for Teams agent, to collect device information
+* Deploy the Cloudflare WARP client to collect device information
 * Build a Zero Trust policy that requires users to connect from devices in your inventory

 **⏲️Time to complete:**